vercetti11/treyway/README.md

 ## Usage
 User can only advance until the last unsubmitted page.<br/>
 To advance further: fill the fields, refill if necessary, hit submit button.<br/>
-After validation user will see next page, but he can go back to a previous page and change input values(they persist).
+After validation user sees next page, but he can go back to a previous page and change input values(they persist).

 ## Tests
 Run `yarn test`in a new terminal window.<br/>